Benjamin-Meyer-Dev/Wordle/README.md

 ---

-## Tech Stack
+## Technologies Used
-The project is created with the following technologies:
+This project is created with the following technologies:

 - **Node.js** `22.13.1`
 - **npm** `10.4.0`